 - Do you have other interests or hobbies that take up your time when you are not working?

-- Are you unsympathetic towards people that have other priorities besides work?
+- Are you unsympathetic toward people that have other priorities besides work?

 - Do you get anxious whenever you are not working?

-- If your answer to most of these questions is yes, then you may be a workaholic.
+If your answer to many of these questions is yes, then you may be a workaholic.

 Recognizing and acknowledging that you have a problem is absolutely necessary in order to break free of your addiction; however, you may not be able to deal with it alone.
-So after realizing that you have a problem, your next challenge is accepting help from professionals and support groups.
-You could try self-help techniques initially, but always be open to accepting help when necessary.
+After you realize that you have a problem, your next challenge is to accept help from professionals and support groups.
+You could try self-help techniques initially, but try to remain open to accepting help when necessary.

 Contrary to popular belief, workaholics actually cause more harm than good to their companies.
 This is partly because they have a tendency to alienate the people around them.
-This is particularly difficult in today’s workplace that recognizes the importance of teamwork and interpersonal skills.
-Not only do workaholics have a tendency to hog all the work, they have an unabashed propensity to micromanage.
-Thus, workaholics generally have strained relationships with their coworkers.
+This is particularly difficult in a workplace that recognizes the importance of teamwork and interpersonal skills.
+Not only do workaholics have a tendency to take too much work, they often tend to anxiously (or angrily) micromanage.
+Thus, workaholics generally have strained relationships with their coworkers or employees.
 They also make lousy bosses.

 This means workaholics tend to negatively affect the overall morale of the workplace.
-Workaholics are also detrimental to creativity and may create high turnovers among other subordinates.
+Workaholics are also detrimental to creativity and may create high turnover among their subordinates.

 Because of their preoccupation with work, being a workaholic is devastating to one’s personal life.
-Indiana University points out that an unhealthy obsession with work means workaholics find little time for hobbies, family and friends.
+An unhealthy obsession with work means workaholics find little time for hobbies, family and friends.

-This means workaholics have little time for hobbies and are generally distant towards people who are supposed to be closest to them.
 The children and spouses of workaholics are often neglected.
-This can negatively affect their children’s psychological development, and may result in separation or divorce in the case of spouses.
+This can negatively affect their children’s psychological development, and may result in separation or divorce from their spouses.

-Workaholics also generally have low self-esteem and this is often the impetus for the obsessive-compulsion to “set goals and meet them”.
-As such it is very difficult for workaholics to relax and do nothing because doing so often generates feelings of guilt and reinforces feelings of inadequacy in people who are struggling with this condition.
+Workaholics may also have an obsessive desire to “set goals and meet them.”
+This makes it very difficult for workaholics to relax and do nothing because such relaxation often generates feelings of guilt and reinforces feelings of inadequacy in people who struggle with this condition.

 - Too much stress